HIKARU YABUTA

 Self-introduction

-My main research interest is the chemical evolution of organic matter in meteorites and comets.
-Currently I am devoted the carbonaceous asteroid sample return mission, Hayabusa2, that will return in 2020.
+My main research interest is the chemical evolution of organic matter in asteroids, meteorites and comets.
+I devoted myself to the carbonaceous asteroid sample return mission, Hayabusa2, and led Organic Macromolecule team.

 Basic Information